 The way cannabidiol operates throughout your body depends on many other variables between people.
 Therefore it is hard to say precisely how long it will affect you.

 1. Your body

-A person’s body weight, type, water content and height can have a huge impact on the effects of CBD and how long it takes to feel it.
-Metabolism also plays a large part, as it affects how long your body takes to break down compounds.
-This affects how long it takes to metabolize CBD, as well as how long it stays in your system.
+A person’s body weight, type, water content, and height can significantly impact the effects of cannabidiol and how long it takes to feel it.
+Metabolism also plays a large part, as it affects how long your body takes to break down compounds – as well as how long it stays in your system.

-Furthermore, the frequency of your CBD use also plays a large role.
-This affects both how long you take to feel it, and how long it stays in your body.
-CBD builds up in your body as you take it over time, which is why it is recommended to trial it for at least a week.
+Furthermore, the frequency of use also plays a prominent role.
+This affects how long you take to feel it and how long it stays in your body.
+Cannabidiol builds up in your body as you take it over time, which is why it is recommended to try it for at least a week.

-The rate of CBD absorption is also affected by when, how much and what you’ve eaten.
+The rate of absorption is also affected by when, how much and what you have eaten.

-We learnt in our conversation with Professor Saoirse O’Sullivan that CBD is a highly lipophilic compound, meaning that it loves fats.
-This means that taking CBD after a meal can improve absorption by up to 5 times!
+In our conversation with Professor Saoirse O’Sullivan, we learnt that cannabidiol is a highly lipophilic compound, meaning that it loves fats, so taking CBD after a meal can improve absorption by up to 5 times!
 Especially if the meal is high in healthy fats.